Countries around the world scramble to contain coronavirus flare-ups as U.S. states remain open

-German authorities said Tuesday that they would impose a new regional lockdown in a district of the country’s northwest to contain an outbreak linked to a meat-processing plant, after more than 1,500 workers were infected.
+German authorities said Tuesday they would impose a new regional lockdown in a district of the country’s northwest to contain an outbreak linked to a meat-processing plant, after more than 1,500 workers were infected.
 Portugal cracked down on mass gatherings.
 Australia’s Victoria state re-shuttered several schools.
 An area in the northeast of Spain reintroduced restrictions.
 Even New Zealand, which has just 10 confirmed, active cases, tightened border measures as an increasing number of citizens abroad began to fly home.

-The swell of responses to new outbreaks around the world stood in stark contrast to the U.S. approach.
+The swell of responses to outbreaks around the world stood in stark contrast to the U.S. approach.
 With cases on the rise in nearly half of states and with Arizona, Florida and Texas recording record new case numbers in recent days, states have continued to reopen and the White House has continued to signal its desire for a return to normal.

-President Trump has maintained that the United States will not shut down a second time, despite a clear spike in infections over the last week in the South and West of the country.
+President Trump has maintained the United States will not shut down a second time, despite a clear spike in infections over the past week in the Southern and Western regions of the country.
 The number of daily new coronavirus cases remains at a far higher level in the United States than in Europe, where stringent lockdowns have helped to slow the spread of the virus.

-In Germany, by comparison, policymakers imposed regional thresholds based on new case numbers or strain on hospital capacity that trigger a snap back in restriction or put reopening on hold.
+In Germany, by comparison, policymakers imposed regional thresholds based on new case numbers or strain on hospital capacity that trigger a snapback in restriction or put reopening on hold.
 The announcement Tuesday that lockdown measures would be reimposed in a district in northwestern Germany saw this system put to use.

 Schools and kindergartens had already shut their doors as the number of cases climbed in recent days.
 Starting Tuesday, people will only be able to meet with one other person or members of their own household.
 Gyms, bars, galleries and museums will be closed.
 Health officials remained optimistic that localized outbreaks could be contained through testing, contact tracing and quarantines.

-In some countries, new measures are not yet in place, but rising infection numbers have prompted officials to warn that strict control measures could return in the coming days.
+In some countries, new measures are not yet in place, but rising infection numbers have prompted officials to warn that strict control measures could return in coming days.

 The mayor of Seoul said this week that social distancing measures lifted last month may once again be necessary in the metropolis if a second wave of cases linked to a holiday in May continues to grow.
 Israeli Prime Minister Benjamin Netanyahu urged compliance with social distancing measures on Sunday, warning that the country could otherwise return to lockdowns.